zheng0xd/JATIC-internal-docs/docs/support/index.md

 </div>

-??? question "What about product-specific support?"
+!!! question "What about product-specific support or collaboration?"

+    For product support or collaboration, please see the corresponding [Product page](../products/index.md) for details on support, feature requests, creating issues, or contributing.

-    For product support, such as problems integrating with a specific library, reach out on directly on Slack to the team!
+    In addition, you can reach out on directly on Slack to the team!
 Each team has a public channel where you can reach them.

 ## Guides by topic